Shazwazza/Articulate/BUILD.md

 tracks the active lane in an ignored marker; same-lane builds use the per-lane Vite stamp, while `--clean` is required before switching lanes.

+### Client API generation

-Client source and tooling are shared under `src/Articulate.Web/Client/common/`.
-The lane folders retain only package metadata, generated API output, and small compatibility adapters; the Markdown property editor uses Umbraco's native Markdown input.
+Client source, tooling, and the generated Articulate API client are shared under `src/Articulate.Web/Client/common/`.
+The lane folders retain only package metadata and small compatibility adapters; the Markdown property editor uses Umbraco's native Markdown input.

+The checked-in client is generated from the v18 OpenAPI document because its request-body types are stricter and its response types are safely broad for both lanes.
+To review future contract drift, run `pnpm --dir src/Articulate.Web/Client/v17 run generate:api` and `pnpm --dir src/Articulate.Web/Client/v18 run generate:api`. v18 updates `common/src/api/`; v17 writes a temporary comparison client to `common/.api-check/v17/`.
+Compare that output with the checked-in client manually.
+Keep one common client unless the route or wire-format diff is real;
+if it is, fix the API metadata first rather than adding lane branches to UI code.

 ## NuGet lock files